-Suspects elude capture in Arizona, month after Christmas Day slaying of California woman, 70
+Suspects elude capture in Arizona, month after Christmas Day fatal shooting of California woman, 70

-Two suspects sought in the Christmas Day murder of a 70-year-old woman during an attempted purse robbery in California were identified by authorities Thursday.
+Two suspects sought in the Christmas Day fatal shooting of a 70-year-old woman during an attempted purse robbery in California were identified by authorities Thursday.

 The pair -- Donovan Bingaman, 20, and Lizet Martinez, 29 -- evaded a high-speed chase in Arizona earlier this week, according to reports.
 They were last seen in a White Nissan Versa sedan with paper license plates, and were considered armed and dangerous, the reports said.